umwelt-software/tinyproto/README.md

  * Sending and receiving the frames of maximum 64K size.
  * Low memory consumptions (36 bytes for Tiny Protocol engine)

+For more information, please refer to [Documentation](http://lexus2k.github.io/tinyproto) Please refer to [Arduino version](https://github.com/lexus2k/arduino-protocol) if you need to add library to Arduino IDE.